saltytine/finalchallenge/README.md

-Don't look through the files until you've found the flag Not enforced but I'll be sad if you do :(
+Don't look through the files until you've found the flag.
+Not enforced but I'll be sad if you do :(